Cost of living

 Photo: miniseries/Getty Images

-The average price ranges* of basic supermarket items include:
+The average price ranges* of basic supermarket items in 2025 include:

 ProductPrice rangeProductPrice range